 As usual there was a large sign saying "sale" draped across the front of the building.
-Having nothing better to do we went in, with little hope of a bargan.
-We realised that the average sofa in the store cost thousands, not hundreds of dollars.
+Having nothing better to do we went in, with little hope of a bargain.
+We realized that the average sofa in the store cost thousands, not hundreds of dollars.
 The sales people looked a little insulted when told we wanted a sofa bed by the next day.
 The delivery time on the carefully custom made sofas is weeks or months.
 They then reluctantly suggested looking in the remainders warehouse across the road.

 The Annandale King Furniture warehouse is an anonymous white industrial looking building which I had assumed was part of the adjacent car tire store.
 The building is kept locked and we had to wait for the sales person to arrive with the key.
 They opened the door to reveal hundreds of sofas.
 These were mostly Delta units in imitation suede fabric (of the type I decided to have in my Smart Apartment in place of leather).
-The problem was then to find enough modules of a suitable colour.
-This is made difficult because of the very wide range of colours available and there being two models of almost identical sofa design.
-Eventually we found two modules, with a back, which would make a chaise longue and convert to a single sofa bed, for less than $1,000.
+The problem was then to find enough modules of a suitable color.
+This is made difficult because of the very wide range of colors available and there being two models of almost identical sofa design.
+Eventually we found two modules, with a back, which would make a chaise lounge and convert to a single sofa bed, for less than $1,000.

 While much more than the few hundred dollars for the typical folding bed, this makes a much more comfortable bed and also an extremely comfortable chair.